How to automate closed-loop hardware optimization

 The automated closed-loop optimization tools from Boulder Opal allow you to obtain optimal controls even without complete knowledge about the dynamics of the system.
 These examples demonstrate that the various optimizers obtain optimized controls capable of yielding low infidelities without any explicit assumptions about the Hamiltonian.

 Depending on your optimization problem, a particular optimizer might be better suited to quickly find good optimization parameters.
-Note also that these optimizers (as well as the cost function) are intrinsically random, so their performance is likely to vary between different optimizations.
+You can find all the available closed-loop optimizers in the reference documentation.
+Note also that the optimizers (as well as the cost function in some cases) are intrinsically random, so their performance is likely to vary between different optimizations.

 You can find more information about the optimization strategies in Boulder Opal in this topic.
 Note that you can also set up the closed-loop optimization loop by directly calling the Boulder Opal API.
 For more information, see this user guide.